Updated June 17, 2026

 If there is an immediate concern for public or personal safety, BCCNM may withhold a name or act on an anonymous complaint.
 More information about making a complaint.

-You have a professional and ethical obligation under the HPA to address this type of practice by any health professional.
+You have a professional and ethical obligation under the HPOA to address this type of practice by any health professional.
 Our resource Taking action on concerns about practice will help you identify and document behaviors of concern and decide what to do.